 Located on the south side of the North Platte River at a crossing point and emigrant campground, the Platte Bridge post protected wagon trains, mail stages, and the supply-communication lines of the Mormon Expedition to Utah (1857-58).
-Adjacent to the fort, at a place known as Mormon Ferry, emigrants crossed the river, operated by some Mormons in the years 1847-50 and thereafter by a private company.
+Adjacent to the fort, at a place known as Mormon Ferry, emigrants crossed the river, operated by some Mormons in 1847-50 and after that by a private company.

 In 1861, volunteer cavalry was ordered to Guinard’s Bridge to guard against the increasingly frequent Indian Raids.
 The following year, the trading post became a one-company military post and was officially renamed Platte Bridge Station.